eosnetworkfoundation/evmdocs/developer-guide/develop-trust-smart-contracts-with-remix.md

 As soon as the smart contract is deployed to the blockchain, that is, the transaction is confirmed on the blockchain, you can interact with the smart contract through the Remix `DEPLOY & RUN TRANSACTIONS` panel.

-At the bottom of the panel you can see the `Deployed Contracts` section which lists all deployed smart contracts in this Remix session.
+At the bottom of the panel you can see the `Deployed Contracts` section which lists all deployed smart contracts in the current Remix session.
 You should see one smart contract 'STORAGE' followed by the blockchain address where the smart contract was deployed at.
 Click the small button at the left side of the contract name to expand the panel and see its details.
 At the top of the details panel you can see the balance of your smart contract address and then below the list of actions your smart contract implements.
-In this case you can see two actions, the `store` and the `retrieve`.
+In this case you can see two actions: `store` and `retrieve`.

 \
 ![remix deployed contracts panel](./resources/remix_deployed_contracts_panel.png)